 Liver damage from alcohol is a serious problem, many people who drink excessively throughout their life become subject to an alcohol-related liver disease.
 The liver is one of the largest organs in the body, it performs many vital functions to keep the body in good health.
 While not all drinkers will develop an alcohol liver disease, severe cases can lead to liver cirrhosis and cause numerous health problems.

-Despite its legality, alcohol is one of the most abused drugs in the country and leads to the deaths of thousands of Americans each year.
+Despite its legality, alcohol is one of the country’s most abused drugs and leads to thousands of Americans’ deaths each year.
 Like every other state, Oklahoma faces problems with alcohol in the form of excessive drinking, drunk driving, and underage drinking.
 However, there are a number of rehabilitation facilities for people who are struggling with alcoholism to help them conquer the addiction.

-While there are a number of inpatient facilities nationally, Landmark Recovery is one local facility that has an inpatient program in Oklahoma City.
+While there are several inpatient facilities nationally, Landmark Recovery is one local facility with an inpatient program in Oklahoma City.
 If you would like to learn more about the programs that Landmark Recovery offers, please reach out to our admissions team today about a personalized treatment path forward.